Chandraseniya Kayastha Prabhu

-Chandraseniya Kayastha Prabhu (CKP) is an ethnic group mainly found in Maharashtra.
+Chandraseniya Kayastha Prabhu (CKP) or historically and commonly known as Chandraseniya Prabhu or just Prabhu is a caste mainly found in Gujarat and Maharashtra.
 Historically, they made equally good warriors, statesmen as well as writers.
 They held the posts such as Deshpande and Gadkari according to the historian, B.R.
-Sunthankar, produced some of the best warriors in Maharashtrian History.
+Sunthankar, produced prominent warriors in Maharashtrian history.

-Traditionally, in Maharashtra, the caste structure was headed by the deshasthas, chitpawans, karhade, saraswats and the CKPs.
+Traditionally, in Maharashtra, the caste structure was headed by the Deshasthas, Chitpawans, Karhade, Saraswats and the CKPs.
 Other than the Brahmins, the Prabhus (CKPs and Pathare Prabhus) were the communities advanced in education.